[?] Subscribe To The Bookkeeping Blog

 So no invoice or no receipt?
 You definitely lose your ITC.

-(It was common practice for the CRA to conduct an income tax audit and GST audit at the same time.
-Beginning in 2011, CRA is discontinuing combined audits so auditors can develop more expertise and in-depth knowledge in an area.
-This change is a direct result of BC and Ontario switching to HST in 2010.)
+(Prior to 2011, it was common practice for the CRA to conduct an income tax audit and GST audit at the same time.
+In 2011, CRA discontinued combined audits.
+Auditors are developing more expertise and in-depth knowledge in this specialized area.
+This change was a direct result of BC and Ontario switching to HST in 2010.)

 It used to be if I signed up for preauthorized payments of bills, I never received an invoice or a statement of account.
 However now, all vendors I have preauthorized transactions with, issue either an invoice and/or a payment receipt every month.
 My guess is too many business customers were requesting back copies of invoices when they were audited ... but I could be wrong.